Uma Narayan: Career

 Dislocating Cultures: Identities, Traditions and Third World Feminism is Narayan's most notable work, in which feminism is disputed as a Western notion and challenges the assumption that Indian feminism is derivative of Western models.
 Critical of the identifying Indian culture as unified and homogeneous through historical contextualization of the nationalist uses and defenses of the Indian practices of sati and dowry murders.
 Narayan rejects the charges of "Westernization" on Indian feminism and the historicization of the condition of Indian women is used to criticize radical feminist claims that all women everywhere are constituted by the same concerns and interests.
 These arguments align her with theorists such as Chandra Mohanty and Gayatri Spivak.
 The emphasis of Narayan's work lies in decolonizing feminism and articulating the issues surrounding global feminism.

 Related to her work in Dislocating Cultures, Narayan has criticized culture-reductionist forms of postcolonial feminism which, "in attempting to take seriously these cultural differences...risk replacing gender-essentialist analyses with culturally essentialist analyses that replicate problematic colonialist notions about the cultural differences between 'Western culture' and 'non-Western cultures' and the women who inhabit them."
 She dubs this view of culture which covers up divisions and differences of both cultures to be neatly packaged.
 This false view can be avoided, for instance, through historical analysis of culture.

 Her early research and writing began in the field of Indian legal studies and progressed to her graduate thesis Offensive Conduct: What is it and When May We Regulate It?
-Her published work includes considerations of Bengal Narsing Rau's influence on the provisions of the Constitution of India and writing primers on Indian legal literature.
+Her published work includes considerations of Benegal Narsing Rau's influence on the provisions of the Constitution of India and writing primers on Indian legal literature.

 Narayan coedited Reconstructing Political Theory: Feminist Perspectives with Mary L. Shanley, Decentering the Center: Philosophy for a Multicultural, Postcolonial, and Feminist World with Sandra Harding, and Having and Raising Children: Unconventional Families, Hard Choices, and the Social Good with Julia Bartkowiak.
 She currently is a professor of philosophy at Vassar College on the Andrew W. Mellon Chair of Humanities.
 Her regular philosophy courses offerings include Contemporary Moral Issues, Social and Political Philosophy and Feminist Theory.
 As well as courses for the Women's Studies program, such as Introduction to Women's Studies and Global Feminism.